The Bible

 Theology of the book

 The locusts were a picture of God coming in wrath and judgement.
-There appears to be a threefold dimension of this plague of locusts: Historical - an actual plague of locusts in Judah, Symbolic - the locust plague depicts the terrible ravages that Judah's enemies, considered as God's instrument of judgement, would inflict on the land in days to come (The Assyrian armies?), and Apocalyptic - What would come upon the nation on the final 'The day of the Lord'.
+There appears to be a threefold dimension of this plague of locusts.
+The first is historical describing an actual plague of locusts in Judah.
+The second is symbolic in which the locust plague depicts the terrible ravages that Judah's enemies, as God's instrument of judgement, would inflict on the land in days to come (the Assyrian armies?).
+The third is apocalyptic describing what would come upon the nation on the final 'The day of the Lord'.
 Joel is probably the earliest example of apocalyptic literature in the Bible.
 The first part of the book mainly describes the actual and threatened judgement (1:1 - 2:17), describing the swarms of locusts in accurate and graphic detail.

 Joel called for genuine repentance with fasting, weeping and mourning.
 In spite of the destruction, it was not too late for the people to repent, "Yet even now, return to me with all your heart" (2:12).
 God demanded real repentance, rather than superficial, outward religiosity, "rend your hearts and not your clothing" (2:12).
 This was possible because, "he is gracious and merciful, slow to anger, and abounding in steadfast love, and relents from punishing" (2:13).
 Joel urged the nation's leaders to set the example by responding with fasting, weeping and prayer, and to beg for God's mercy (2:15-17).